NareshNalla/practice/src/main/resources/spring_webservices_boot/spring_boot_summary.md

 - The `DispatcherServlet` (`Class`) acts as the central "Front Controller".
 It receives a request, consults a `HandlerMapping` (`Interface`) to find the correct `@Controller`, which then processes the request and returns a view name.
 A `ViewResolver` (`Interface`) then maps this name to the actual View template to render the final response.

 ---
+How do you pass data from the controller to the view?
+For REST APIs, you typically return a Java object from a @RestController method.
+Spring, using libraries like Jackson, automatically serializes this object into a JSON response.
+The @ResponseBody annotation is key here.
+Servlet Lifecycle & Concepts
+Can you instantiate a servlet with a constructor?
+No. The servlet container (e.g., Tomcat) is responsible for creating servlet instances.
+It calls the public, no-arg constructor via reflection.
+Configuration is passed via the init() method.
+ServletContext vs. ServletConfig:
+ServletContext: An object created by the container for the entire web application.
+It's shared among all servlets.
+Used for application-scope parameters.
+ServletConfig: An object created by the container for a specific servlet.
+It's used to pass initialization parameters unique to that servlet.
+Session Tracking without Cookies: If cookies are disabled, you can use URL Rewriting.
+The session ID is appended to every URL.
+The response.encodeURL("test.jsp") method does this automatically.
+JSP (JavaServer Pages)
+How to include another JSP?
+Use the <jsp:include> action tag.
+This is a dynamic include that happens at request time.
+Can you include static content?
+Yes, using the <%@ include file="..." %> directive.
+This is a static include that happens at translation time (when the JSP is converted into a servlet).
+---
+What is SOA (Service-Oriented Architecture)?
+SOA is an architectural style for building distributed systems where functionality is grouped into distinct, reusable units of business logic called services.
+Key Principles:
+Loose Coupling: Services are independent and don't need to know the technical details of other services.
+Standardized Contract: Services communicate through a well-defined, formal contract (often using WSDL for SOAP-based services).
+Discoverability: Services can be discovered through a central registry.
+Note: While often associated with SOAP and XML, the principles of SOA are still relevant.
+Microservices can be seen as a more modern, fine-grained evolution of the SOA style.
+---
+What is MVP?
+MVP stands for Model-View-Presenter.
+It's a variation of MVC.
+Key Difference: In MVP, the Presenter is more involved than a Controller.
+It directly manipulates the View through an interface, and the View is typically more "dumb."
+The Presenter fetches data from the Model and tells the View exactly what to display.
+This creates a stronger separation and makes testing easier.
+MVC vs. MVP: In MVC, the View often pulls data from the Model.
+In MVP, the Presenter pushes data to the View.
+---
 ## 5. Java EE & Enterprise Integration

 ### Application Server vs. Servlet Container